itsjuliuscoder/comfab-lms-be/ACTIVITY_CREATION_API_DOCUMENTATION.md

 # Activity Creation API Documentation

 ## Overview
-The Activity Creation API allows authenticated users to manually log activities in the system.
+The Activity Creation API allows users (authenticated or anonymous) to manually log activities in the system.
 This is useful for frontend integration, custom activity tracking, and administrative logging.
+When no authentication is provided, activities are logged as anonymous.

 ## Endpoint

 ### POST /api/v1/activities
 Create a new activity log entry.

-**Authentication:** Required (Bearer Token) **Authorization:** Any authenticated user
+**Authentication:** Optional (Bearer Token) **Authorization:** Any user (authenticated or anonymous)

 ## Request Body